La Plateforme

 The fim() method automatically combines the

-to form the complete output.
+prompt, the generated content, and thesuffixto form the complete output.

 Example with streaming

-To stream the response token by token as it is generated, enable the stream
+To stream the response token by token as it is generated, enable the stream option.

 try {